 To recall, this 2017-series received the last OxygenOS 9.0.10 update in January which brought the December 2019 Android security update on the devices.
 The update was aimed to improve similar bug problems reported by users.
 Currently, OnePlus 5 and OnePlus 5T are available on selected offline and online retail stores.
 While the base variant is available at starting Rs.
 28,999 for the 8GB RAM + 128GB storage variant, the latter is priced at starting Rs.
 37,999 for the same variant.

-Is Realme 6 the Redmi Note 8 Pro killer India has been waiting for?
+OnePlus 8 leaks look exciting but when will the phones launch in India?
 We discussed this on Orbital, our weekly technology podcast, which you can subscribe to via Apple Podcasts or RSS, download the episode, or just hit the play button below.